How to Shrink Wrap a Pontoon Boat

 Safety Tip

-It’s essential to keep in mind that the wrap can burn quickly if you apply it incorrectly.
+It’s essential to remember that the wrap can burn quickly if you apply it incorrectly.
 It can drop on other flammable or combustible material when it burns, causing ignition and a risky fire.

 Is Shrink Wrapping a Boat for Storage Worth It?